gvwilson/sensibleadventures/nardica/nardica.md

 A bot could have done the whole job in a millisecond, but bots could be hacked or infected with malware left over from the war.
 "You want it done fast, you use a bot," Mr. Mishra always said.
-"You want it done *right*, you use me."
+"You want it done *right*, you do it yourself."

 Slowly, steadily, Iffy brought the spinning drillbit down until it just barely kissed the metal and--- "What are you still doing here?"